helidon-io/helidon/DEV-GUIDELINES.md

 <a id="chapter-5"></a>
 ## 5. Configuration and programmatic API

+Rules 5.1–5.3 and their subrules apply only to Helidon production components.

 <a id="rule-5-1"></a>**Rule 5.1 — Provide programmatic configuration.** Everything configurable must also be
 available programmatically through builders.